International response to the War in Darfur: April 2006

 On 5 April 2006, the House passes the Darfur Peace and Accountability Act in a vote of 416 to 3.

 A series of rallies were held to call for more aid and an increased role for international peacekeepers.
-The largest one was held on 30 April in Washington D.C. on the National Mall, sponsored by the Save Darfur Coalition, American Jewish World Service, the Genocide Intervention Network, Students Taking Action Now: Darfur and dozens of others, where celebrities and lawmakers came together with nearly a hundred-thousand protesters.
-Students from at least 46 states attended the rally in Washington DC.
+The largest one was held on 30 April in Washington, D.C., on the National Mall, sponsored by the Save Darfur Coalition, American Jewish World Service, the Genocide Intervention Network, Students Taking Action Now: Darfur and dozens of others, where celebrities and lawmakers came together with nearly a hundred-thousand protesters.
+Students from at least 46 states attended the rally in Washington, D.C.

 Dr. Eric Reeves released a report arguing that the number of deaths in Darfur had likely surpassed 450,000.

 Osama bin Laden condemned peacekeepers in Darfur, claiming they conducted atrocities against Muslims.
 The government of Sudan distanced themselves from his statements, but continued their vociferous condemnations of any potential deployment of UN troops.

 In a speech commemorating the victims of the Holocaust, Deputy Secretary of State Robert Zoellick connected the victims of Nazi aggression with those who died in Rwanda and continue to suffer in Darfur.

 US Ambassador to the United Nations John Bolton presented a draft resolution calling for sanctions imposed on four people implicated in the continuing genocide in Darfur.